Why did a lot of people get married on Christmas day in times gone by? The reason is not as romantic or festive as you might imagine.

 Is Christmas Day a bank holiday in Britain?

-Christmas Day and Boxing Day are traditional holidays in the UK and are not, and never have been bank holidays.
-For these, they need to thank Sir John Lubbock, a banker and politician who loved his cricket and couldn't stand the idea of competitors gaining an advantage by trading on days he and his staff went to support or play in their local village matches.
-He introduced the Banking Act 1871 which recognised four official bank holidays in the UK, Easter Monday, Whit Monday, the first Monday in August, and Boxing Day.
+Christmas Day is a traditional holiday and is not, and never has been a bank holiday in England, Wales or Ireland.
+Sir John Lubbock first introduced bank holidays.
+He was a banker and politician who loved his cricket and couldn't stand the idea of competitors gaining an advantage by trading on days he and his staff went to support or play in their local village matches.
+He introduced the Bank Holidays Act 1871 which recognised four official bank holidays - Easter Monday, Whit Monday, the first Monday in August and Boxing Day.
+The same act did make Christmas Day a bank holiday in Scotland.

 In the 1800s, most people worked six days a week and didn't get paid when they didn't work which, of course, the vast majority of people could ill afford.
 It wasn't like today when you can simply request holidays to marry on whichever day of the year takes your fancy.